Open Bible Data Home About News OET Key

 10He also told me, “Humanity’s child, listen very carefully to what I say, and keep thinking about it.
 11Then go to any of your people who were brought here as captives, and tell them, ‘This is what the master Yahweh says,’ whether they’ll listen or not.”

 16After those seven days were over, Yahweh gave me this message:[fn] 17“Humanity’s child, I’ve made you a guard over the Israeli people, so listen to this message of mine and give them my warning.
-18When I tell the wicked, ‘You’ll certainly die’ and you don’t warn them about that or give them a warning about their evil deeds so they might live—the wicked will die for their sin, but I’ll hold you responsible for their death.
-19But if you do warn the wicked, and they don’t turn from their wickedness or from their wicked deeds, then they’ll die for their sin, but you will have saved your own life.
+18When I tell the wicked, ‘You’ll certainly die’ and you don’t warn them about that or give them a warning about their evil actions so they might live—the wicked will die for their sin, but I’ll hold you responsible for their death.
+19But if you do warn the wicked, and they don’t turn from their wickedness or from their wicked actions, then they’ll die for their sin, but you will have saved your own life.

 3:16 This formula occurs around fifty times in Ezekiel’s account.